 Reposting your customers' images may seem like a great way to populate your business' instagram page, but make sure you get explicit permission first.
 Just because a photo is posted on Instagram doesn't make it public domain, and many photographers charge businesses to repost their photos.

 If you have a demographic that lives on Instagram, you could even consider selling your products directly on Instagram.

 Once you've come up with a social media content strategy for Instagram, you can automate the process with Zapier.
 Nicole Wilson is the Brand and Marketing Manager at Kinco, a family-owned company that makes work gloves, and she automates the company's Instagram account by connecting it to Asana and Slack.
 She says, "Using Zapier, I was able to create follow-up tasks for my team and notify our entire company about new social media posts, cutting down on time spent by 15%."

 Want to automate your Instagram account in other ways?
-Click "Use this Zap" on your desired workflow below to get started.
+Click the button next to a Zap you'd like to try to get started.

 Automatically repost Instagram posts to your other social media profiles:

 Share your new Instagram posts to your Facebook page

 Back up your Instagram posts, videos, and photos:

 Instagram is growing rapidly, and the platform represents a unique way to connect with existing customers and engage with new customers.